 Avoid school holidays and weekends on sunny routes.
-For city breaks to working towns, the reverse is true, London, Brussels, and Zurich tend to be cheaper to stay in and travel to on weekends and during the summer holidays.
+For city breaks to working towns, the reverse is true.
+London, Brussels, and Zurich are cheaper to stay in and travel to on weekends and during the summer holidays.
 Paris empties out in August with the French going on holiday, making this a comparatively quiet and cheap time to travel to and visit Paris.
 Avoid peak business travel days like Monday (morning) and Friday (evening) since these are the most popular times for business people to fly, increasing prices.

-If your flight is delayed, canceled or overbooked, let the airline agents know that you are happy to wait a day or two to fly out or return, in return for an incentive.
-For example, if you are booked into Economy may offer to cover your hotel AND upgrade your seat.
+If your flight is delayed, canceled, or overbooked, let the airline agents know you are happy to wait a day or two to fly out or return for an incentive.
+For example, if you are booked into Economy may offer to cover your hotel and upgrade your seat.
 Economy to First is not unheard of.

 If you have enough miles, you can fly First Class purely using your frequent flyer miles or points collected via credit cards.
-Credit cards also sometimes offer upgrade vouchers as a bonus for hitting certain spends on your card so you can half the miles required if you use a Buy One Get One Free voucher.
-You can also convert points like American Express Membership Rewards into air miles which can boost your mileage balance.
+Credit cards also sometimes offer upgrade vouchers as a bonus for hitting certain spending on your card so you can get half the miles required if you use a Buy One Get One Free voucher.
+You can also convert points like American Express Membership Rewards into air miles, boosting your mileage balance.